Infinite-Nomic/Infinite-Nomic/The-Rules.rst

 Rule 2: Ships
 -------------

-Each player that joins the game is given a ship.
+Every active player has a ship.
 All ships have the following statistics (also referred to as the ship's "C-DSP"):

 ========== ====
 Class      \(C)